abuebayyeh/imperial_eee_machine_learning_course/README.md

 Colaboratory provides cloud computing, so you can modify part of the tutorials and retrain the models to test your modifications.

+## Using Basic Packages

+In this course, we will primarily focus on using the basic Python packages: NumPy, Pandas, Matplotlib, and Seaborn for data analysis and visualisation.
+These packages provide a solid foundation for data science and analysis tasks.
+It is important that you become proficient in using these fundamental tools before venturing into more specialised packages.

+Please refrain from using additional packages unless explicitly instructed to do so.
+This will help you build a strong understanding of the core concepts and ensure that you are well-equipped to tackle a wide range of data-related tasks.

+## Getting Started

+To get started with Python and these basic packages, we recommend the following tutorials:

+1. **Python Programming:**
+   - [Python.org's Official Python Tutorial](https://docs.python.org/3/tutorial/index.html): A comprehensive guide to Python programming.

+2. **NumPy:**
+   - [NumPy Quickstart Tutorial](https://numpy.org/doc/stable/user/quickstart.html): An official guide to getting started with NumPy.

+3. **Pandas:**
+   - [Pandas Documentation](https://pandas.pydata.org/pandas-docs/stable/index.html): Official Pandas documentation with tutorials and examples.

+4. **Matplotlib and Seaborn:**
+   - [Matplotlib Tutorials](https://matplotlib.org/stable/tutorials/index.html): Official Matplotlib tutorials and examples.
+   - [Seaborn Documentation](https://seaborn.pydata.org/tutorial.html): Official Seaborn tutorial and documentation.

+These resources will provide you with a solid foundation in Python and the basic data manipulation and visualisation tools.
+As the course progresses, we will introduce additional packages as needed.

 ## Links to the notebooks
 Sometimes the notebooks do not render correctly in GitHub.
 You can access directly the notebook in the Colab environment using the following links.